adrianhall/adrianhall.github.io/_posts/2017/2017-08-09-debugging-react-native-with-typescript-and-vscode.md

 ---
 title: "Debugging React Native with TypeScript and Visual Studio Code"
 categories:
-  - "React Native"
+  - Mobile
 tags:
+  - react_native
-  - Debugging
+  - debugging
-  - TypeScript
+  - typescript
 ---

 One of the things I really miss from [React Native](https://facebook.github.io/react-native/) was the support for [TypeScript](http://www.typescriptlang.org/).
 TypeScript helps me immensely, but it really comes into its own with React programming as the PropTypes are specified for you (no more propTypes static).
 I’m also getting into [MobX](https://mobx.js.org/) as a flux implementation and that uses decorators, which is native in TypeScript.
 There is lots to love in TypeScript.